type0-1/DCU/README.md

 Each folder is represented by the CA code for each programming module.

-In each folder, you can find completed solutions corresponding to the week released.
+In each folder, you can find completed solutions corresponding to the week released along with exam solutions and assignment solutions.